 Maui Brick Oven (Kihei)

 100% gluten-free, Maui Brick Oven has been the go-to restaurant on Maui for gluten intolerant residents and visitors since 2012.
 Let me say it again, everything on the menu is gluten-free.
 While somewhat pricey, if you want to be certain you won’t have even the smallest bit of gluten contamination, this is the place for you.
 The pizzas are hot, crisp and tasty.
 The eggplant parmesan is one of the best we’ve ever eaten, gluten-free or not.
-Non-gluten-free eaters will truly enjoy the food at Maui Brick Oven.
+Non-gluten-free eaters will truly enjoy the food at Maui Brick Oven, as well.
 (Maui Brick Oven)

 Mill House (Wailuku)

 Located on the grounds of the Tropical Plantation, Mill House is a big proponent of farm-to-table dining.
 Though the restaurant seems like it’s been around for years, the official grand opening only took place in March, 2016.
-Since then, the place has really taken off.
-Beyond their food, they are becoming renowned for hosting culinary events featuring the best chefs in Hawai’i and around the world.
+Since then, Mill House has really taken off.
+Beyond their food, they are becoming renowned for hosting culinary events featuring the best chefs in Hawaii and around the world.
 Though they don’t offer a separate gluten-free menu, ask your server for options.
 They have an expansive list of gluten-free meals and starters.
 The Mill House is also vegetarian-friendly, with many outstanding, fresh vegetable dishes.
 (Mill House)

 Sansei (Kapalua, Kihei)

 Always a popular destination for fresh sushi, Sansei is also committed to gluten-free diners.
-We didn’t realize they offered a gluten-free menu until our last visit (we go here often,) so be sure to ask.
+We didn’t realize they offered a gluten-free menu until our last visit (we go here often), so be sure to ask.
 Of course, most of the sushi is gluten-free, but they also offer seafood dishes, numerous starters and desserts.
 They even keep gluten-free beer on the menu.
 With locations on both the west and south sides, Sansei should be on your short list of restaurants to try on Maui.
 (Sansei)